apache/spark/docs/submitting-applications.md

   [application-arguments]
 {% endhighlight %}

-(**NOTE** Prior to Spark 1.1, `--primary` and `--` are not required.
-The old application option passing mode is still supported.
-Start from Spark 1.1, `--` is used as user application option separator, to let user application receive arbitrary command line option, including those are once swallowed by `spark-submit`, like `--master`.)
+(**NOTE** As of Spark 1.1, `--` is used as a separator for user application options, such that anything that follows will be passed to the application as command line arguments.
+This includes those that were once swallowed by `spark-submit`, e.g. `--help` and `--conf`.
+Note that this must be used in conjunction with `--primary` to specify the main application jar.
+The old way of setting application jars and passing arguments to applications is still supported.)

 Some of the commonly used options are: